John Henry Newman: Character and relationships

-Strachey was only ten when Newman died and never met him.
+Strachey was only ten when Newman died, and they never met.
 In contrast to Strachey's account, James Anthony Froude, Hurrell Froude's brother, who knew Newman at Oxford, saw him as a Carlylean hero.
 Compared with Newman, Froude wrote, Keble, Pusey, and the other Tractarians "were all but as ciphers, and he the indicating number".
 Newman's face was "remarkably like that of Julius Caesar. ...I have often thought of the resemblance, and believed that it extended to the temperament.
 In both there was an original force of character which refused to be moulded by circumstances, which was to make its own way, and become a power in the world; a clearness of intellectual perception, a disdain for conventionalities, a temper imperious and wilful, but along with it a most attaching gentleness, sweetness, singleness of heart and purpose.
-Both were formed by nature to command others, both had the faculty of attracting to themselves the passionate devotion of their friends and followers. ...For hundreds of young men Credo in Newmannum was the veritable symbol of faith."
+Both were formed by nature to command others, both had the faculty of attracting to themselves the passionate devotion of their friends and followers. ...
+For hundreds of young men Credo in Newmannum was the veritable symbol of faith."